wbaopaul/scATAC-pro/README.md

                  -c configure_user.txt
     ## PEAK_CALLER and CELL_CALLER is specified in your configure_user.txt file

--   If fastq files are generated using 10x genomics technic, you can just specify the fastq folder for each sample as
+-   If fastq files are generated using 10x genomics platform, you can just specify the fastq folder path for each sample as

 ```
     $ scATAC-pro -s process
-                 -i 10x_fastq_folder
+                 -i 10x_fastq_folder_path
                  -c configure_user.txt
 ```